MaximRouiller/blog.decayingcode.com/source/_draft/scrapper.md

 tags: [azure,serverless]
 ---

-One of the things I'm working on requires me to retrieve information from multiple sources like the NuGet API and GitHub API.
-Let's take a concrete example of one of the things I did recently.
-If you follow me [on Twitter](https://twitter.com/MaximRouiller), you probably already know about it.
+The project I'm working on requires me to retrieve information from multiple sources like the NuGet and GitHub API.
+Let's bring into focus how I'm downloading data from the GitHub API.
+If you follow me [on Twitter](https://twitter.com/MaximRouiller), you've probably already heard me talk about it.

-There's tons of Samples on the [Azure-Samples](https://github.com/Azure-Samples/) organization on GitHub, and I want to be able to check them out to see which ones are "too old".
-For example, what about a sample that was last modified 1 month ago?
-What about 3 months or 6 months?
-What if the sample is over a year old?
-Is it relevant?

-We need a way to retrieve those 900+ samples and retrieve their last commit date.

 # Our scenario

+There are tons of samples on the [Azure-Samples](https://github.com/Azure-Samples/) organization on GitHub, and I want to be able to check them out to see which ones are "too old."
+What does a user consider a valid sample?
+For me, a valid sample is an up to date sample.

+For example, do we consider a repository last updated 1 month ago up to date?
+What about 3 months or 6 months ago?
+What if a sample's last update was a year ago?
+Is it still relevant?

+We need a way to retrieve those over 900 samples and validate their last commit date.

-Ever ended up on a sample that should be covering the problem you're having but it just doesn't work?
+Ever ended up on a sample that should be covering the problem you're having, but it just doesn't work?
 Then, you check the last commit date only to realize that it's been 2 years since the last commit.
-Finally, you check the packages and realize that they are 3 major versions behind.
-That sample is almost no good to you.
+The way the cloud is evolving, that sample is almost no good to you.

-Well, the sample repositories on the Azure-Samples organization have those exact issues, and it's one of the many problems that I'm trying to solve.
+Well, some of the repositories on the `Azure-Samples` organization have those exact issues, and it's one of the many problems that I'm trying to solve.

 However, we first need to be able to retrieve all that information.

 # File -> New Project -> Console Application

 Our first instinct as programmers is to try to do it once through a console application.
 It's the minimum amount of complexity.
+If you can't make it work in a console, there's no hope of making it work anywhere else.

-So, I went ahead and started by consulting the [GitHub API documentation](https://developer.github.com/v3/), created a GitHub token and started hunting for the information I was looking for.
+So, I went ahead and started by consulting the [GitHub API documentation](https://developer.github.com/v3/), created a GitHub token and started hunting for the information I need.

-I ended up using the [Octokit]() library to do most of my API access.
-The code to retrieve the last commit date is seen below.
+I ended up using the [Octokit](https://www.nuget.org/packages/Octokit/) library to do all of my API access.
+The code to retrieve the last commit date is below.

 ```csharp
 var github = new GitHubClient(new ProductHeaderValue("AzureSampleChecker")) { Credentials = new Credentials("<token>") };